decenterland/vision/README.md

 CONCEPTUALIZATION
 ###################

 dCENTERLAND island is conceptualized as an island of safety deposit boxes.
-Like pirate tresure, data can be "buried" in dCENTERLAND and later retrieved.
+Like pirate treasure, data can be "buried" in dCENTERLAND and later retrieved.
 Your private key then is both the map to where your treasure is burried and the key that opens the buried data.

 1 dCENTERLAND token represents 1 virtual encrypted storage folder.
 For that reason, dCENTERLAND can also be conceptualized as an encrypted storage holding community.